baoskee/machiavelli/README.md

 language, it can be extremely beneficial to separate concerns by using constructors as dependency injections.
 Hacking JavaScript can be both fast AND reliable!

-## Future contribution ideas
-1. Validation of nested objects.
-2. More flexible data types, and creating new data types.
-3. Custom error messages.